Starmer suspends rebellious MPs

 “Although I’ve been suspended from the Parliamentary Labour Party today, I’ve been part of the Labour and trade union movement for 40 years and remain as committed as ever to its values.”

-Meanwhile, while Mr Leishman said he is a “proud Labour member” and remains “committed to the party”
+Mr Leishman said he is a “proud Labour member” and remains “committed to the party”.

 The office of the MP for Alloa and Grangemouth confirmed he had had the whip “temporarily suspended”.